 Governance provides a framework and a process for the allocation of decision-making powers.
 Good governance is the exercise of these powers through ethical leadership.
 School boards are the embodiment of local governance in action.
-Through their decisions and policies they demonstrate to their communities effective stewardship of the board’s resources in the interests of students and the community as whole.
+Through their decisions and policies they demonstrate to their communities effective stewardship of the board’s resources in the interests of students and the community as a whole.

 Local Government Week 2021, October 18 to 22 – #LocalGovWeek